-We perform whitening on the resulting strains (background and signal) through inverse spectrum truncation using the Amplitude Spectral Density (ASD) of the three detectors' noise.
-We then apply a band-pass filter from 20 to 1000~Hz and notch filters at the individual frequencies of 60, 120, and 240~Hz, for the two LIGO strains, and 50, 100, and 200~Hz for the Virgo strains.
+We perform whitening on the resulting strains (both for the background and signal classes) through inverse spectrum truncation using the amplitude spectral density of the three detectors' noise.
+We then apply a bandpass filter from 20 to 1000~Hz and notch filters at the individual frequencies of 60, 120, and 240~Hz for the two LIGO strains and 50, 100, and 200~Hz for the Virgo strains.
 We finally apply a crop on the strains to get the expected time window (1.00, 0.50, and 0.25~s).
 At this point, a selection is made on the resulting whitened background section to exclude high-intensity glitches (such as blips).
 After whitening, the maximum absolute amplitude is around $1.5\times 10^{-21}$, so we only allow segments with a maximum absolute amplitude below $2.7\times 10^{-21}$.

-For the classification and parameter estimation tests in the time domain we use datasets of $10^4$ elements, where each element is composed of three time series, one for each detector.
-Examples of these time series are given in Figures~\ref{fig:sig} and~\ref{fig:bg}, corresponding to one element of the signal and background samples, respectively.
+For the classification and parameter estimation tests in the time domain, we use datasets of $10^4$ elements, where each element is composed of three time series, one for each detector.
+Examples of these time series are given in Figs.~\ref{fig:sig} and~\ref{fig:bg}, corresponding to one element of the signal and background samples, respectively.
 Table~\ref{tab:datasets} characterizes the datasets used for classification and parameter estimation with time series.
-For the generation of the datasets, functions from the \texttt{python}~\cite{python} libraries \texttt{SciPy}~\cite{scipy}, \texttt{PyCBC}~\cite{pycbc}, and \texttt{GWpy}~\cite{gwpy}, were used.
-We also used the libraries \texttt{fast.ai}~\cite{fastai} and \texttt{tsai}~\cite{tsai} for the classification and parameter estimation tests, described in the next sections.
+For the generation of the datasets, functions from the \texttt{PYTHON}~\cite{python} libraries \texttt{SciPy}~\cite{scipy}, \texttt{PyCBC}~\cite{pycbc}, and \texttt{GWpy}~\cite{gwpy} were used.
+We also used the libraries \texttt{FAST.AI}~\cite{fastai} and \texttt{TSAI}~\cite{tsai} for the classification and parameter estimation tests, described in the next sections.

-\subsection{Deep Neural Network: architecture and methodology}
+\subsection{Deep neural network: Architecture and methodology}

-Time-domain GW signals of CCSN are tested using a Residual Convolutional Neural Network (ResCNN), an implementation of CNN with residual learning blocks.
-This network, proposed in~\cite{rescnn}, has 6 convolutional layers and uses batch normalization techniques and different activation functions.
-The most used activation function is the Rectified Linear Unit (ReLU).
-Other versions of this activation function are also used in the architecture, i.e. Leaky ReLU (LReLU), Parametric ReLU (PReLU), and Exponential Linear Unit (ELU).
-It is desirable to use different activation functions in different layers to achieve better performance~\cite{rescnn}.